A message from your Chairman and Committee.

 Your committee meet regularly on Zoom to look at the Government’s recommendations and Third Age Trust’s advice, and as a consequence, we understand there are several steps we need to take in order for us to make it as safe as possible for us to start Group activities again in the future.
 There are obligations on the owners of the venue that we use, Parbold Scout & Guides Hut-on-the-Hill, so we must be sure that it will have been deep cleaned and that it will conform to Covid Secure recommendations.
 This involves us working with the Scout committee who have always been so very supportive of us.

 Uppermost in our thoughts is that, according to the scientists, our generation is identified as being very vulnerable to Covid and we can assure you that we will take very cautious steps when moving forward.
-Even when we can continue, every member must be responsible for their own health and safety and should bear this in mind before attending u3a meetings.
+Even when we can continue, every member must be responsible for their own health and safety and should bear this in mind before attending u3a meetings even though many of our members will by then have had their vaccination.

 May we also thank all of you who have already shown your support by renewing your membership during these challenging times and encourage those of you who haven’t, to do so, so that we will be able to welcome everyone back and meet again in fun and friendship.